omgnetwork/plasma-contracts/plasma_framework/docs/design/exit_bond_and_bounty_mechanics.md

 **_After Starting an Exit:_**
 *Bond -> from `Exit Initiator` to `Exit Game Contract`*

 For an invalid exit, a challenge will transfer the whole bond to the challenger.
-Both exitable and non-exitable exits still remain in the exit queue and is deleted when the exits are processed.
+Non-exitable exits would still remain in the exit queue and is deleted when the exits are processed.
 For a scenario where there are mutliple invalid exits in the queue, the processor is still awarded with some gas reward for deleting non-exitable exits from storage.

 **_On succesfull challenge:_**
 *Bond -> from `Exit Game Contract` to `Challenger`*